pohlondrej/free-genai-bootcamp-2025/sentence-constructor/chatgpt-reasoning-disabled/Readme.md

 - It is really fixating on "the most natural sentence", ignoring the fact that I'm a beginner.
 - Really likes typing in bold Markdown.
 - When providing second sentence, the game continues.
 That's good, but the output is garbage.
 Time to improve the prompt.

+### Attempt \#2
+For whatever reason, ChatGPT is very slow.
+It took almost 3 minutes to generate the short response.
+- Improvement!
+It does not give me the full sentence anymore!
+- A nitpick: 〜ね may be considered a particle.
+- Very happy about the results.